mpollmeier/gremlin-scala/README.md

 gremlin-scala
 =============
 A thin wrapper for Gremlin so that it feels natural to use the awesome Gremlin graph DSL in Scala.
-Gremlin is a domain specific language for traversing a number of graph databases including:
+Gremlin is a domain specific language for traversing a number of graph databases including [Neo4j](http://neo4j.org/), [OrientDB](http://www.orientechnologies.com/), [DEX](http://www.sparsity-technologies.com/dex),
-[Neo4j](http://neo4j.org/),
-[OrientDB](http://www.orientechnologies.com/),
-[DEX](http://www.sparsity-technologies.com/dex),